 - Hernán López-Fernández - tropical freshwater fishes, systematics, macroevolution, evolutionary ecology, conservation.

 - Annette Ostling - mechanisms and dynamics of competitive coexistence, especially theoretical and mathematical modeling approaches.

 - Yin-Long Qiu - undergraduate students will have an opportunity to work closely with a professor on exciting and important problems in plant evolutionary biology.

-- Tom Schmidt - structure and function of microbial communities in the mammalian gut microbiome.
+- Tom Schmidt - ecology, evolution and engineering of the human gut microbiome.